dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

   - the business models of AR especially are built on offering data as a service/convenience for other apps. **IT IS ALL WEB 3.0** (or 3.5)

-### VR/AR Hardware

-- (#1) HOW TO MAKE AR PORTABLE?!
-  - this includes power constraints, which limit almost every IRL HUMAN use-case

-- compute/geometry/etc is power/compute intensive (doblet startup)
-  - how would such a system be architected to minimize constraints?
-  - how to culturally shift to the right solution?
-    - how to convince people that carrying a product such as a hackpack/batteries is culturally "cool" or at least necessary?
-      - can you convince men to carry a purse? why or why not? a hackpack is basically a giant purse LMAO
-    - how to convince businesses that investing in AR infrastructure is valuable?

-- in Portable AR, where should the burden of compute lay?
-  - on the consumer end? then battery life, cost, convenience negatively affects the service usage, adoption, dependability
-  - on the service provider? consumer still has a high cost
-  - IMO, some of the compute burden should lay with the location the consumer is visiting, who provides the apps they use.
-    - but this is hard to finance for small businesses & businesses outside of culturally advanced areas (san francisco)

-- VR/AR Hardware needs to optimize on:
-  - MAXIMIZING: modularity, operation time, compute capability
-  - MINIMIZING: xmission signal, configuration, compute dependency

 ### VR/AR changes needed for Software/Hardware